HTTP-RPC/Kilo/README.md

     </body>
     </html>

+#### Dot Notation
+Although maps are often used to provide a template's data dictionary, this is not strictly required.
+Non-map values are automatically wrapped in a map instance and assigned a default name of ".".
+This name can be used to refer to the value in a template.

+For example, the following template could be used to transform output of a method that returns a `double` value:

+	The value is {{.}}.

+If the value returned by the method is the number `8`, the resulting output would look like this:

+	The value is 8.

-#### @Template Annotation
+#### Template Documents
-The `Template` annotation is used to associate a template document with a method.
+The `org.httprpc.Template` annotation is used to associate a template document with a method.
 The annotation's value represents the name and type of the template that will be applied to the results.
 For example:

     @Template(name="statistics.html", mimeType="text/html")
     public Map<String, ?> getStatistics(List<Double> values) { ... }